bredelings/BAli-Phy/doc/BUILDING.md

 The panel controls work with Enter and Space; Escape closes it.
 Opening focuses search, and closing returns focus to the opener when focus was inside the panel.
 Without JavaScript, the opening contents list and ordinary links remain usable.

+The PDF shows sections and immediate subsections in its opening contents.
+Each top-level section starts on a new page and lists its immediate subsections under “In this section”, with page references; sections without subsections have no local list.
+Deeper headings remain in PDF bookmarks.
+Printed pages have continuous page numbers and a running section heading.
-The PDF retains the full contents list with page numbers and omits the interactive controls.
+The PDF omits the interactive controls.

-`user-guide.xsl` enables the upstream panel; `user-guide.css` limits only the opening screen list and constrains the panel to the viewport. `guide-toc.js` adds keyboard controls and hidden-panel focus handling to the upstream script, without implementing search or navigation.
+`user-guide.xsl` enables the upstream panel; `user-guide.css` limits only the opening screen list and constrains the panel to the viewport.
+The XSL also generates local contents from subsection headings, reusing the upstream ID and heading renderers.
+These lists are hidden on screen.
+Do not duplicate contents entries or insert manual page breaks to tune individual pages. `guide-toc.js` adds keyboard controls and hidden-panel focus handling to the upstream script, without implementing search or navigation.
 When updating xslTNG, check these interactions in a browser, including a narrow viewport and local-file viewing.
 Remove the adapter if upstream supplies equivalent accessibility support.